Next Post: Fedra

 after his explosive song 'Obama Nation'.

-Still he was an outspoken candidate at antiwar rallies,
+Still he is an outspoken candidate at antiwar rallies,

 and denounced imperialism on a global level.